Gargilohia/Document_Scanner-and-Grader/README.md

 2. Grading OMR

-Relevant contours(question bubbles) are grabbed and thresholding is used to determine filled bubbles
+Relevant contours(question bubbles) are grabbed and thresholding is used to determine whether filled bubbles are right